Following are some do's and don'ts that one should follow while writing a research paper:

 Following are the steps generally involved in writing a research paper:

-• Step 6: Proofread your paper, make sure all the relevant references of data have been added
+- Step 6: Proofread your paper, and make sure all the relevant references of data have been added

 Step 1: Carefully choose the topic after a detailed study

-Choose a topic that will keep you motivated and has relevance in context to the field, for which you are planning to write.
-Try writing about something for which you will remain dedicated all along during the different phases of research.
+Choose a topic that will keep you motivated and has relevance in context to the field for which you are planning to write.
+Try writing about something for which you will remain dedicated throughout the different phases of research.
 Do not select a vague topic but keep it concise and to the point.

 Step 2: Select relevant and reliable sources of data

 The first place where people usually find information now is the Internet.
 But please be careful of the websites you visit.
 Do check their authenticity.
-Try visiting the sites that are famous and well-known.
+Try visiting famous and well-known sites.
 This will reduce the chances of information being manipulated.

-There is a lot of print material available where you can lay your hands on like, government publications, reports, periodicals, newspapers, university research reports.
+There is a lot of print material available where you can lay your hands on, like government publications, reports, periodicals, newspapers, and university research reports.

 Read the content thoroughly and scan which one will be useful for the research.
 Keep a note of the various sources from where you are collecting information.
 We will have to add the references as part of the research paper.